 - Inflammatory Bowel Disease: Physical Therapy and Exercise

-- See complete list of APTA clinical prediction guidelines in development
+- See the complete list of APTA clinical prediction guidelines in development

 - Clinton S, Newell A, Downey P, Coleman-Ferreira K. Pelvic Girdle Pain in the Antepartum Population Physical Therapy Clinical Practice Guidelines Linked to the International Classification of Functioning, Disability, and Health from the Section on Women’s Health and the Orthopaedic Section of the American Physical Therapy Association.
 Journal of Women’s Health Physical Therapy.
 2017; 41(2): 102-125.